portainer/agent/README.md

 For each HTTP request made from the Portainer instance to the agent:

 1. The Portainer instance generates a signature using its private key.
-It encodes this signature in `base64` format (without the padding characters) and add it to the `X-PortainerAgent-Signature` header of the request
+It encodes this signature in `base64` format (without the padding characters) and adds it to the `X-PortainerAgent-Signature` header of the request
 2. The Portainer instance encodes its public key in hexadecimal and adds it the `X-PortainerAgent-PublicKey` header of the request